 Scroll to the bottom of the page for links to mulitmodal transportation planning proposals in Greater New Haven.

-Prior to the 20th century, streets were primarily designed for pedestrians, bicyclists, and transit.
+Prior to the 20th century, streets were primarily used by pedestrians, bicyclists, and transit.
 In the early part of the 20th century, the automobile came into widespread use and streets became congested with all modes of transportation.
-As car use increased and commercial and industrial development popped up outside of the city proper, many thoroughfares were reconfigured to accommodate automotive travel over other forms.
+As car use increased and commercial and industrial development occurred outside of the city proper, many thoroughfares were reconfigured to facilitate automotive travel.

 In 1948 in New Haven, most Downtown streets were converted from two-way to one-way.
 Later during Urban Renewal, many other city streets were widened or redesigned to highway standards.
 In some cases, new roadways were created to facilitate commuting.
-Rather than acting as a public space or a multimodal transportation system, streets became dominated by speeding cars or traffic.
-Rather than being a public benefit, these streets serve as mere conduits for cars.
+Rather than acting as a public space or a multimodal transportation network, streets became dominated by speeding cars or congested traffic.
+Rather than being a public benefit, many streets have become mere conduits for cars.

-The issues associated with an automotive dominated street system are plentiful and include increased pollution, traffic, and accidents making streets unsafe and unpleasant for all road users and adjacent land uses.
-Addressing these issues requires that streets be retrofitted for multimodal transportation.
+The issues associated with an automotive dominated street system include increased pollution, traffic, and accidents making streets unsafe and unpleasant for all road users and adjacent land uses.
+Addressing these issues may require retrofitting streets for multimodal transportation.
 Strategies like road diets, on-street parking, cycle tracks, bus lanes, dedicated left hand turn lanes, and raised medians can help encourage cycling, walking, and bus riding over driving by making alternative transportation convenient and safe.
-In the long term, pollution, accidents, and even traffic congestion can decrease as a result of these effort.
+In the long term, pollution, accidents, and even traffic congestion can decrease as a result of these efforts.

 Multimodal Transportation Planning Opportunities in Greater New Haven